usc-csci102-spring2013/HelloWorld/README.md

 So, create a `.gitignore` file and list the `a.out` file in it then do a `git status`!
 Don't forget to push your `.gitignore` to your repository.

 ## Demo
-Show your TA/CP your FightOn repository on GitHub which should include:
+1. Show your TA/CP your FightOn repository on GitHub which should include:
-  - `FightOn.cpp`
+    + `FightOn.cpp`
-  - `.gitignore`
+    + `.gitignore`
+1. Go to the [GitHub Account Registration](https://docs.google.com/a/usc.edu/spreadsheet/viewform?formkey=dFNpLTJnVHJ4LUxicm5RSi1TczNSQmc6MQ) form:
+    + Fill the form
+    + Show your TA/CP the confirmation page.

 ## Git Reources
 For more information about git, visit our [Git Resources](https://github.com/usc-csci102-spring2013/HelloWorld/blob/master/Git-Resources.md) document.